thesues/nand2tetris/README.md

-# nand2tetris
+# nand2tetris part2

-## Homework of MOOC class:nand2teris2 on Coursera.
++ Homework of MOOC class:nand2teris2 on Coursera.

-## written in rust for fun.
++ Written in rust for fun.

-## thanks to Nisan and Schocken, they are great teachers.
++ Thanks to Nisan and Schocken, they are great teachers.